sripwoud/flight-surety/README.md

   - Switch to a 'passenger' address (e.g account 3) and book a flight.
   - 1st Airline/account 2 is now able to withdraw its credited ticket price.
   - Submit request to oracles (from which account doesn't matter)
   - If flight is delayed, passenger/account 3 can now withdraw his credited insurance amount.

+**NOTES:
+The browser needs to be refreshed in order for the drop-down selection lists (flight booking and oracle requests) to be updated.
+Refresh is also needed after switching accounts in Metamask.**

 ## API
 The server runs by default on port 3000.
 - **/flights**
-Get all registered flights
+Get all registered flights.
+Note: the front-end client get the registered flights from this end point.
 - **/flight/ref.destination.landing_timestamp**
 Get one flight
 - **/response/ref.destination.landing_timestamp**